bwnodak/paapi-demo/README.md

 npm install
 ```

-### 3. Certificates

-The repository includes a self-signed certificate (localhost.crt and localhost.key) to support HTTPS, which is required by the PAAPI.
+The repository will install a self-signed certificate to support HTTPS, which is required by the PAAPI.
+This will happen upon `npm install`, and will likely prompt you for your system password so it can add the cert to your System keychain as a trusted source.

-#### Adding the Certificate to the macOS Keychain:
-1. Open Keychain Access.
-2. Drag localhost.crt into the **System** keychain.
-3. Double-click the certificate, expand Trust, and set When using this certificate to Always Trust.

-### 4. Chrome Configuration
+### 3. Chrome Configuration

 You will need to configure Chrome to allow insecure localhost SSL certs and allow localhost to use Privacy Sandbox features without enrollment or attestation.